zeid-hub/python-p4-v2-flask-sqlalchemy-crud-shell/README.md

 >>> db.session.commit()
 ```

-Confirm there are no pets in the table:
+We can use the Flask shell to confirm there are no pets in the table:

 ```console
 >>> Pet.query.all()
 []
 ```

+The SQLite Viewer also shows the empty table:

 ![new pet table](https://curriculum-content.s3.amazonaws.com/7159/python-p4-v2-flask-sqlalchemy/pet_table.png)